StartPanelApp/StartPanelApp.github.io/README.md

 # 🔧 Cloud Provider Setup

 You have two cloud service provider to choose between.
-And that is GitHub Gist and jsonbion.io.
+And that is GitHub gist and jsonbin.io.

 ---